sern-handler/website/docs/guide-en/walkthrough/first-event.md

 # Your first event module
-We will dissect a basic event module. <br>
+We will dissect a basic event module. <br/ >
 Typescript:
 ```typescript
 export default eventModule({